Sugar Attack! How to Cut Back on Sugar

 6. Read the fine print.

 Cutting down on simple sugars isn't a magic bullet to better health.
-But if you try and follow these suggestions and limit your intake according to the WHO recommendations, approximately 40 to 55 grams of sugar per person per day, you'll be taking a giant step toward better health.
+But if you try and follow these suggestions and limit your intake according to the WHO recommendations.
+Keep it around 40 to 55 grams of sugar per person per day, you'll be taking a giant step toward better health.

 Part 1 2